woojoo666/arcana-notes/notes11.md

 When we think of an actor, we think of what behavior it contains And when we break down behavior into smaller parts, its intuitive to make each part an actor

-// TODO: Example with spawn3
+// TODO: Example with spawn3, an actor that spawns 3 children

 One advantage of the spawn model, is that it's easy to prevent cloning But it was pretty easy to do so already in the cloning model